UnderC0de/BusinessLight/README.md

 ![BusinessLight](http://www.martinobordin.it/businesslight.png) Light framework for speed up writing .NET Line of Business (LOB) applications

-## What is
+## What's in
 - Entities, Value objects and common types for model your data
-- Repository, Unit of Work and Query object abstraction (implementation with EntityFramework and InMemory)
+- Repository and Unit of Work abstraction (implementation with EntityFramework and InMemory)
-- Mapping abstraction (implementation with Automapper)
-- Validation abstraction (implemention with FluentValidation)
+- Specification pattern
-- ServiceLayer footprint
+- ServiceLayer with Dependency injection

 ## What is not
 It's not a silver bullet framework (otherwise I'll be billionaire).
 It's a footprint for developing applications and has abstractions that allows to plug-in your business logics.